-Mandatory Debt exchange programme would be illegal - Attorney-General
+Mandatory debt exchange programme would be illegal - Attorney-General

-The Attorney General, Godfred Yeboah Dame has in a legal indicated that a mandatory Debt exchange programme would be illegal.
+The Attorney-General, Godfred Yeboah Dame has in a legal opinion indicated that a mandatory Debt Exchange programme would be illegal.

 Finance Minister Ken Ofori-Atta on Monday announced domestic bondholders with the exception of Treasury bill holders will be affected by the debt exchange program.